MystenLabs/sui/.changeset/silly-crews-learn.md

 ---
-"@mysten/sui.js": major
+"@mysten/sui.js": minor
 ---

-add the mainnetConnection
+Add "mainnet" connection to the list of available connections